fseonline/WordPress-Expert-Agent-XML-Feed/readme.txt

 ### Gutenberg-Ready

-This notice is to mention that you should not have any issues with this plugin and Gutenberg (as this plugin doesn’t have to relate with Gutenberg).
+This notice is to mention that you shouldn’t have any issues with this plugin and Gutenberg (as this plugin doesn’t have to relate with Gutenberg).

 == Frequently Asked Questions ==